christopherjlogan/cot5390_project1/README.md

 ### Proj 2
 1. Display the sentiment of the uploaded audio or text files (positive/neutral/negative)

+### Optional
+1. Add a control to delete uploaded files

 ## Assignment Instructions
 Build upon your knowledge from project I and make the following adjustments: